 If you are a student and have an internship that you would like to propose other then those listed below - please reach out to us at firstname.lastname@example.org.
 We are open to your ideas.

-Dates: May – July, 2018.
-The Festival Special Event Interns will work with the Festival Producer to organize and deliver special events: including the Fringe Festival Preview.
+Dates: May – July, 2019.
+The Festival Special Event Interns will work with the Festival Producer to organize and deliver special events and housing needs for artist producing in the Festival.
 This is a project-based internship and will allow the successful applicants to gain valuable hands-on experience in event planning and delivery.
-Interns will lead on many event elements, taking ownership of their specific tasks and playing a key role in making the events a reality.
+Interns will lead on many event and scheduling elements, taking ownership of their specific tasks and playing a key role in making the events a reality.

 RESPONSIBILITIES WILL INCLUDE: